 - (a good *substitute for paper bags would be Gallon sized ziplock plastic baggies) – I think I’ll try that out on my next batch

-- something to stir the rice with – I used a long plastic straw and rinsed it between colors
+- something to stir the rice with – The video shows me shaking the color in, but I also sometimes used a long plastic straw and rinsed it between colors

 - boiled eggs